The Bankrate promise

-These low-down payment loans are usually done for single-family homes, but condominium mortgages are also eligible.
-Unfortunately, finding FHA-approved condos might not be so easy.
-However, a recent FHA rule change that went into effect Oct.
-15, 2019, loosened restrictions, making it easier for more condos to meet eligibility requirements for an FHA loan.
+These low-down payment loans are usually done for single-family homes, but condos are also eligible.
+Finding FHA-approved condos has historically been difficult, but a rule change that went into effect in 2019 loosened restrictions, making it easier for more condos to meet the eligibility requirements for an FHA loan.

 What is an FHA-approved condo?